bregman-arie/sre-checklist/README.md

     - Who monitors the alerts at any given point of time?
     - Do you need 100% time coverage?
     - Is there any team that gets the alerts before the SRE team and tries to handle the issue?
+  - Is the process automated?
+    - [ ] Do you need to manually open a ticket?
+    - [ ] Do you need to go to incidents platform/page or do you get an alert?
+    - [ ] Do you schedule a meeting to talk about

 ### SRE Goals